Australian survey: younger Olympians more willing to protest

 The IOC is calling for input from athletes as it reviews the regulations, and has time to implement change if required before the delayed Tokyo Games start next July.
 A survey of 496 past and current Australian athletes released Friday by the Australian Olympic Committee's Athletes' Commission is among the first to be completed.

-While it showed that a majority of Australian athletes supported having an avenue for self-expression in some form, 80% believed a protest on the field of play would detract from performance or Games experience of athletes.
-But the AOC's Athletes' Commission chairman Steve Hooker said one of the clear trends was a difference in opinion depending on age, with respondents ranging from those who competed in the 1950s to those aiming for a spot at Tokyo next year.
+While it showed that a majority of Australian athletes supported having an avenue for self-expression in some form, 80% believed a protest on the field of play would detract from the performance or Olympic experience of athletes.
+Steve Hooker, the AOC's Athletes' Commission chairman, said one of the clear trends was a difference in opinion depending on age, with respondents ranging from those who competed in the 1950s to those aiming for a spot at Tokyo next year.

 "Athlete views around freedom of expression have changed over time with contemporary athletes more likely to view the Olympic Games as a platform to express their views," Hooker wrote in a submission to the IOC's Athletes' Commission.
 The survey, accounting for about 14% of Australia's living Olympians, showed 19% of respondents believed self-expression was OK at the games in any circumstances, 40% believe self-expression is okay depending on the circumstances — such as news conferences or social media — and 41% thought the games were not a place for athletes to publicly express views at all.